 Figure 3.
 Tudor’s Court with Wine Fountain

-Another Tudor institution that required a lot of wine consumption was the church.
-Because of the Catholic Church’s doctrine of transubstantiation, to fully obey Christ’s instruction that “for this is my body,” wine must be drunk during the mass.
-Despite the Protestant Reformation’s turbulence, the wine remained an important part of English culture’s religious life.
-In part, this was because the practices of Anglicans were not too different from those of the Roman Catholic Church.
-Even though theology regarding the drinking of wine and the wafer varied from king to monarch and from advisor to advisor, English churches continued to celebrate the mass.
+A Tudor institution that required a lot of wine consumption was the church.
+As part of the Catholic Church’s rituals wine must be drunk during Mass.
+Despite the Protestant Reformation’s turbulence, wine remained an important part of English culture’s religious life.
+Even when England split from the Catholic Church, English churches continued to celebrate Mass with wine.
 While England underwent major doctrinal changes throughout Tudor and Stuart times, the wine remained an important part of society because of its religious significance and social acceptability.

 Figure 4.
 The Tudor Church

-The bar was the second most common place where English people drank wine, behind their homes.
-They were subject to a strict set of laws enforced by the Vintners’ Guild, which governed wine storage, price, serving vessels, and other facets of the company.
+The bar was the second most popular place to drink wine.
+Bars were subject to a strict set of laws enforced by the Vintners’ Guild, which governed wine storage, price, serving vessels, and other facets of the company.
 Wines from all over the world were not kept in plenty in Taverner’s homes because, at the time, anybody who drank white wine, claret wine, or red wine was not authorized to sell any other kind of wine.

-To a large extent, this cultural preference for alcohol results from societal conventions that discourage water use.
+To a large extent, this cultural preference for alcohol resulted from societal conventions that discouraged water consumption.
 A combination of poor sewage infrastructure and the widespread belief that drinking alcohol is good for you led to water supply contamination.
-Foods and beverages that dried and warmed the body were essential in the cold and rainy conditions of England, where people lived.
+Foods and beverages that dried and warmed the body were also essential in the cold and rainy conditions of England.

 On this day

-April 6, 1605: An Englishman named John Stowe was killed on this day.
+April 6, 1605: An Englishman named John Stowe was killed.
 On the subject of bar wine limits, he authored a lengthy article.
 When it came to the early Tudor era, taverns couldn’t keep or sell a variety of wines from diverse varietals or regions together.
 Still, his observations shed insight on this issue.
 His survey of London is often regarded as his most significant contribution.
 Thus, he believed the Tudor rulers were more accountable for worshipping wine than anything else.

 Want to read more?
 Try these books!